 Pruning mulberry trees that are too large for their space is often executed via a technique called pollarding.
 With pollarding, all the smaller branches are removed annually to a selected area on larger scaffold branches.
-I don’t like to recommend pollarding because it is mostly done wrong.
-When the pollard form of mulberry tree pruning is done incorrectly, it can leave a tree that is unsafe, ugly and prone to disease.
+I don’t like to recommend pollarding because it is most often done wrong.
+When the pollard form of mulberry tree pruning is done incorrectly, it can leave a tree that is unsafe, ugly, and prone to disease.

 How to Prune a Mulberry Tree

 If you are wondering how to prune a mulberry tree, start with sharp, clean tools.
 Do not struggle while cutting through a branch.
 If this happens, your tool is too small.
-Use a hand pruner for cuts under 6” and loppers for cuts 1” to 2”.
-You can also use a good saw for cuts 1” and larger.
-Try not to cut branches larger than 2” in diameter.
-Mulberry trimming should not be done on large branches unless you accept the fact that large wounds don’t heal very quickly and leave open the door for pests and disease and heart rot.
+Use a hand pruner for cuts under 6 inches (15 cm.) and loppers for cuts 1 to 2 inches (2.5-5 cm.).
+You can also use a good saw for cuts 1 inch (2.5 cm.) and larger.
+Try not to cut branches larger than 2 inches (2.5 cm.) in diameter.
+Mulberry trimming should not be done on large branches unless you accept the fact that large wounds don’t heal very quickly and leave open the door for pests, disease, and heart rot.

 When to Prune Mulberries